joemasilotti/turbolinks/README.md

 </head>
 ```

-Turbolinks will only consider annotated asset tags in `<head>` annotated with `data-turbolinks-track=reload` when deciding whether to reload the page.
+Note that Turbolinks will only consider tracked assets in `<head>` and not elsewhere on the page.

 ## Setting a Root Location